HalilDeniz/MacMaster/Readme.md

 ## License

-Mac-changer is released under the MIT License.
+Mac-MacMaster is released under the MIT License.
 See LICENSE for more information.